The Garden is a permission slip — to be true to yourself, and that includes acting like a fool in the eyes of the world, for the glory of God.

 And I wanted to punt my IV stand through the window.

-IT’S A BIG BEAUTIFUL REVIVAL,
+IT’S A BIG BEAUTIFUL STINKY REVIVAL,

 Somebody’s gotta say so and apparently that somebody